-Lucid dreaming is a general hardware/software technique for reducing power consumption in individual sensor network nodes that react to events detected via, potentially straightforward, computations on values measured using sensors.
-The proposed technique has relatively few requirements, and thus is viable in a large number of applications.
-Moreover, the technique may be used with more platforms other than the MICA2 and MICAz, although doing this would require a PCB redesign.
+Lucid dreaming is a hardware/software technique for reducing power consumption in sensor network nodes that react to events detected via, potentially straightforward, computations on values measured using sensors.
+The proposed technique has relatively few requirements, and is viable in a large number of applications.
+Moreover, the technique may be used with platforms in addition to the MICA2 and MI-CAz, although doing this would require a slightly different printed circuit board design.